Yemen

 • Ongoing serious human rights violations and violent incidents.

-• Impunity enjoyed by all perpetrators for atrocity crimes, fueled by an inability and/or unwillingness of the international human rights system to effectively address the situation.
+• Impunity enjoyed by all perpetrators, fueled by an inability and/or unwillingness of the international human rights system to effectively address the situation.

 • Inadequate protection for and ongoing threats toward minorities, women, children, human rights defenders and internally displaced persons.